nicola-1999/DataScience/README.md

 ###

-<p align="left">✨ Creating bugs since 2017<br>📚 I'm currently learning A.I at University of Ferrara<br>🎯 Goals: I just want to explore a lot of dataset and improve my skills in ML.</p>
+<p align="left">✨ Creating bugs since 2017<br>📚 I'm currently learning A.I at University of Ferrara<br>🎯 Goals: I want to explore the many fields behind so-called AI because, as you may know, it involves more than just Machine Learning techniques, such as those used for numerical data and time series analysis.
+It also includes Natural Language Processing algorithms like ChatGPT and various types of code useful for analyzing images and videos.
+In this section, we will get hands-on experience with some of these tasks..</p>

 ###